 Mercedes says the GT 4-door will come with several features already seen in the GT.
 The new coupe will have rear-wheel steering, six or eight caliper brakes, and as with other AMG models, ceramic stoppers will be available as an option.

-And the interior?
+What about the the interior?

-Inside, the new coupe is a picture of AMG GT and CLS, so it features two, 12.3 inch high-resolution displays – standard in the V8 models and optional in the six-cylinder GT 53.
+Inside, the new coupe is a mixture of AMG GT and CLS, so it features two, 12.3 inch high-resolution displays – standard in the V8 models and optional in the six-cylinder GT 53.
 Just as in other Mercedes models, drivers will be able to choose between three different display styles: 'Classic', 'Sport' and the completely new 'Supersport'

 Like new A-class and CLS, the GT-Four door will also use capacitive buttons and refreshed switchgear throughout the interior.